aman-chaddha/Food-Del-Main/README.md

 ## Project Overview

-In this tutorial, you will learn to create a complete food ordering system that allows users to browse food items, add them to a cart, and place orders using online payment.
+In this project, I have created a complete food ordering system that allows users to browse food items, add them to a cart, and place orders using online payment.
 The project covers user authentication, shopping cart functionality, order status updates, and more.

 ## Features